Research for Course Credit

 - Meet with the research adviser to complete the form.
 Be sure to get the faculty member's signature.
 Some students will also need the signature of the Director of Undergraduate Studies.
 (See other sections of this document, or the application form, for details.)

-- Take the completed form to the department office, Swift 102.
-Give it to the Undergraduate Program Assistant, who will enter information via CAESAR to grant permission for enrollment.
+Submit the completed form to the department by emailing it as an attachment to the Undergraduate Program Assistant (email@example.com), who will enter information via CAESAR to grant permission for enrollment.

 - Enroll in the course through CAESAR.